Salar De Uyuni Potosi, Bolivia Travel Guide

 Visiting during the wet season offers the famous mirror effect.

-This time is ideal for unique reflection photography.
+This the time period is ideal for unique reflection photography.

-The high altitude and clear skies are perfect for the celestial sphere at night viewing and spectacular sunsets.
+The high altitude and clear skies are ideal for the celestial sphere at night viewing and spectacular sunsets.

 These moments offer memorable photographic opportunities.